by C. Weiner* (7/19)

 Rebates and tax credits may be available for the purchase of high efficiency hot water heaters although these offers can change rapidly.
 Check with your local utility, your contractor, and on www.dsireusa.org for up-to-date incentive information.
 Keep in mind that purchasing efficient appliances that use hot water—such as dishwashers and clothes washers—is another way to save on domestic hot water heating and that financial incentives are often available for these items as well.

 Saving hot water reduces not only the energy used to heat the water but also water use and bills.
 There are a variety of hot water conservation and efficiency strategies available to households that range from no-cost to the replacement of the water heater itself.
 At present, greater savings can be expected through conservation and efficiency if using electricity or propane as the fuel source for water heating compared to natural gas.
 High-efficiency storage water heaters with well insulated storage tanks and/or the ability to heat water using combustion gases are available.
 On-demand units can be a sound investment as long as household needs are considered and the units are sized appropriately.
 Indirect water heaters can be particularly efficient in cold climates since they heat water for both space and domestic purposes.
-The performance of heat pump water heaters can vary significantly from the nameplate rating of the unit and they can increase space heating needs.
+Heat pump water heaters can be highly efficient but require the right conditions to maximize their benefits.
 Be sure to work with a qualified contractor who is willing to understand your household use patterns and goals when installing new water heating equipment.

 Colorado State University, U.S. Department of Agriculture and Colorado counties cooperating.
 CSU Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.